Retinal (retinaldehído): por qué supera al retinol y cómo usarlo bien

 Applies: No

-Proven allergy to retinoids
+Known allergy or strong reaction to retinoids

 Applies: No

-Medik8 Crystal Retinal: which one to choose
+Medik8 Crystal Retinal: which strength should you choose?

 Step-by-step introduction protocol